Business reacts to bill that would ban Delta products

 “This just puts an exclamation point on it and makes it clear.
 A ban is going to be the best way to get it off a store shelves and out of kids’ hands,” Boyd said.

-Ranaga Farbiarz is an owner of the American Shaman Kava Bar in Fayetteville.
-He sells Delta products to those over the age of 21.
-Delta products make up 80% of his revenue.
+Ranaga Farbiarz is one of the owners of the American Shaman Kava Bar in Fayetteville.
+He sells Delta products to those over the age of 21, which reportedly makes up 80% of his revenue.

 “It’s a death blow to our business and to hundreds of other small independent businesses in the state of Arkansas that have been generating millions of dollars in revenue,” Farbiarz said.

-According to Farbiarz, Delta products have helped many Arkansans find relief from pain and is an alternative to medical marijuana.
+According to Farbiarz, Delta products have helped many Arkansans find relief from pain and are an alternative to medical marijuana.
 The Kava bar only sells products that have been tested against contaminants.

 Griffin said he supports the bill.